musicjoeyoung/musicjoeyoung/README.md

 ### 📫 How to reach me:
 - musicjoeyoung@gmail.com
 ### ⚡ Fun fact:
-- In the Army, I an Executive Officer for a military band, and we play lots of wonderful music! 🇺🇸🎵
+- In the Army, I'm an Executive Officer for a military band, and we play lots of wonderful music! 🇺🇸🎵

 <div>Logo created by <a href="https://www.designevo.com/" title="Free Online Logo Maker">DesignEvo logo maker</a></div>